-The rise of generative artificial intelligence (AI) has led to growing plagiarism.
+The rise of generative artificial intelligence (AI) has fueled concerns about plagiarism.
 Researchers have found text matches in content previously generated with AI tools or on the internet.
-Many businesses have started using plagiarism checker tools with extensive online databases to crawl the web and compare work.
+To combat this, many businesses now rely on plagiarism checker tools with extensive online databases to crawl the web and compare work.

 Top plagiarism facts and statistics